dublicator/xbase-ruby/README.md

 xbase-ruby
 ==========

-Library for work with xBase files in Ruby
+Library for working with xBase files in Ruby with indicies support (not completed yet).
+Port of the Perl library XBase http://www.hfs.msu.edu/perldocs/XBase-0.241.html